-More often than not, when a runner’s race times start to stagnate it’s a sign that there’s not enough variety in the training program, they’re not recovering well from the work they’re doing day after day, or some combination of the two.
+More often than not, when a runner’s performances start to stagnate it’s a sign that there’s not enough variety in the training program, they’re not recovering well from the work they’re doing day after day, or some combination of the two.

 When looking at the entirety of the training week (or the entire cycle) it should resemble a EKG graph: a healthy amount of low- to mid-level rises (think steady state/progression runs all the way up to true tempo runs and medium-intensity intervals) and occasional spikes (think high-intensity speed workouts) surrounded by a bunch of dips and flatter lines (easy/recovery runs/rest).
 When there are too many spikes — or an overabundance of mid-level lines with no clear spikes or regular dips — it becomes increasingly more difficult for new adaptations to take place.